 Final year students present their own compositions in two programmes over the period of five six evenings.
 The young dancers are not only responsible for creating the choreography, but also for the choice of music, the lighting and costume design and the staging.
 Their fellow students are cast and dance in an array of diverse works.
 This is a big step on the road to their future careers as professional dancers.

-Creativity Workshop XV
+Creativity Workshop XVI

 Ernst Deutsch Theater